Admissions and advising for undergraduate programs is located in the College of Education and Human Development.

 WMU has a new online graduate application system that allows all students (domestic and international) to submit required information into one system.
 General application information for the University, as well as specific requirements for individual programs, are captured into this system.

-Master of Arts in career and technical education
+Master of Arts in workforce education and development

-Applicants to the career and technical education master's program should complete the online application, including submitting a resume or curriculum vitae, and written statement.
-More information can be found on the Master of Arts in career and technical education page.
+Applicants to the workforce education and development master's program should complete the online application, including submitting a resume or curriculum vitae, and written statement.
+More information can be found on the Master of Arts in workforce education and development page.